 Conflict Resolution

 We understand the profession, partner relationships and common practices.
-We have the background and resume to help you.
-If you find yourself in a difficult or antagonistic partner situation we will help you to work towards a resolution that avoids litigation and benefits both parties.
-If you are already involved in litigation and need expert testimony we will support you there as well.
+We have the background and résumé to help you.
+If you find yourself in a difficult or antagonistic partner situation an outside perspective may be of great value.
+We will help you to work through the issue, come to a decision or resolution and assist with the discussion/communication.

 If done well, partner goal setting will raise the bar for each partner which in turn will raise the bar for the firm.
 Here are a few ideas to really ramp up your process for better results.